dustinpfister/blog_posts/_posts/threejs-basic-material.md

 ## 1 - What to know

 This is a post on the basic material used in three.js, one of several options when it comes to skinning a mesh object.
 If you are new to three.js, you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on three.js.
-You might also want ot check out my post on [three.js materials](/2018/04/30/threejs-materials/) in general as well.
+You might also want ot check out my post on [three.js materials](/2018/04/30/threejs-materials/) in general for more posts on the various material options in threejs.

 ## 2 - Basic example of the basic material